ouspg/tcsfw/README.md

 The `--read` and `--http-server` arguments can be combined to inspecft the verification results using the UI.

-The framework has additional [command line options](CommandLine.md).
+The framework has additional [command-line options](CommandLine.md).